crypto-org-chain/chain-docs/docs/resources/node-and-rpc-setup-notes.md

 ## Node minimum setup

-Here I will be using a local `chain-maind` folder as the home directory.
+Here we will be using a local `chain-maind` folder as the home directory.
 By default chain data are stored in your home directory `~/.chain-maind`.
 For example, when joining the testnet `testnet-croeseid-3`:

 ```bash
 ./chain-maind init mynode --chain-id testnet-croeseid-3 --home ./chain-maind